e1ixyz/ServerManager/README.md

 - Hostnames are matched case-insensitively and may include ports (which are stripped).
 Leave the section empty to rely on the global defaults.

 ## Proxy MOTD States
-The Velocity ping uses the primary server status by default, or the forced-host override target when a hostname is configured:
+The Velocity ping uses the primary server status by default, or the forced-host override target when a hostname is configured.
+All MOTD strings may reference `<server>` (or `{server}`) to display the managed server name currently being tracked.
 - **Offline**: primary backend process is not running.
 - **Starting**: process has been launched but has not yet responded to a ping.
 - **Online**: ping succeeded recently (player connections will succeed immediately).